What’s a Menehune?

-According to one ancient saying, the menehune were once so numerous on Kauai that their shouting could be heard on the neighboring island of Oahu.
-One legendary adventure occurred when the wily and lively menehune were said to have happened upon a sleeping giant.
-They threw stones at the figure, trying to wake him.
-The stones they threw filled up his mouth, which caused him indigestion and the giant has been eternally sleeping ever since.
+According to one myth, menehune were so numerous on Kauai their shouting could be heard on Oahu.
+One legendary adventure occurred when the wily and lively menehune happened upon a sleeping giant.
+They then threw stones at the figure, trying to wake him.
+The stones filled up his mouth, which caused him indigestion and made him sleep.
+The giant has been eternally sleeping ever since.
 He still lays in the form of a mountainside on Kauai, which you can still see today.
 As a result, people on Kauai now call it the Sleeping Giant.